Eri Hozumi

 Eri Hozumi (穂積 絵莉, Hozumi Eri) is a Japanese tennis player.

 On 10 November 2014, she reached a career-high singles ranking of world No. 144.
 On 27 May 2019, she peaked at No. 28 in the WTA doubles rankings.

-Partnering with Miyu Kato, she reached semifinals of the 2017 Australian Open.
-She also played the first Grand Slam singles tournament there, losing in the first round to Carina Witthöft.
+Partnering with Makoto Ninomiya, she reached the final of the 2018 French Open.

+Career

 Hozumi won her first WTA Tour doubles title in 2016, at the Katowice Open alongside Miyu Kato.

+With Kato she also reached the semifinals of the 2017 Australian Open.

+She reached her biggest final at the 2018 French Open with partner Makoto Ninomiya, losing to sixth seeds Barbora Krejčíková and Kateřina Siniaková.

+Alongside Jang Su-jeong, Hozumi was runner-up in the doubles at the 2023 Swedish Open, losing to Misaki Doi and Rebecca Peterson in the final.
+Back playing with Makoto Ninomiya she reached the final of the 2023 Jiangxi Open where they lost to second seeds Laura Siegemund and Vera Zvonareva.

+Partnering with Shuko Aoyama, Hozumi won the doubles title at the 2024 Pan Pacific Open, defeating Ena Shibahara and Laura Siegemund in the final.
+The pair were runners-up at the 2024 Hong Kong Open, losing to Ulrikke Eikeri and Makoto Ninomiya in the final which went to a deciding champions tiebreak.

 Performance timelines

 Only main-draw results in WTA Tour, Grand Slam tournaments, Fed Cup/Billie Jean King Cup and Olympic Games are included in win–loss records and career statistics.

+Singles

+Current through the 2023 French Open.